UMD: A Globally Connected University

 Education Abroad communicates directly with students, to ensure they have the information and support they need throughout the study abroad process.
 As university professionals, we adhere to the Family Educational Rights and Privacy Act (FERPA), a federal law that protects a student’s privacy in regards to their educational records.
 Due to these guidelines, we cannot disclose information such as admission data, billing, financial aid, housing, schedules, etc. without a student’s written consent.
 We realize that you may need information in these categories and encourage you to connect with your student directly to discuss your questions and concerns.

-For more information on FERPA and student privacy, please visit the University of Maryland Registrar’s website.
-Additionally, the Office of Family Engagement can help you stay connected and engaged throughout your student’s UMD experience.
+For more information on FERPA and student privacy, please visit the University of Maryland Registrar.
+Additionally, the Office of Family Engagement can help you stay connected and engaged throughout your student’s Maryland experience.